mathomas/webcrawler_exercise/readme.md

 There was no definition of "site map", so I took it literally for simplicity's sake :-).
 I just crawl all the pages from the first page out, and collect the visited pages' URIs in a Map, with related Set of the page's linked resourceReference URIs as the values.
-I then print out the Map in a reasonable way.
+I then print out the Map in a simple/reasonable way.
 Would be interesting to plug in different output formats for the display of the map.
 A dotfile would be very interesting, so the map could be graphed.
 I considered doing it, but decided to hold off due to time.